Life Insurance Statistics for 2026

 HOW MUCH DOES LIFE INSURANCE COST?

 Life insurance premiums depend on several factors, with age and health having the greatest impact.
-For healthy 30-year-olds, term life insurance costs $25 to $35 monthly for $500,000 in 20-year coverage, while whole life policies run $300 to $500 monthly for equivalent protection.
+For healthy 30-year-olds, term life insurance costs $25 to $35 monthly for $500,000 in 20-year coverage, while whole life policies run $300 to $500 for equivalent financial protection.
 Premiums differ by age, gender and policy type, with large price variations across these categories.

 Life Insurance Payouts and Policy Terminations

 American life insurers paid $148.7 billion to policyholders and beneficiaries in 2023, with $89.1 billion in death benefits and $41.6 billion in policy surrenders.
-These payments show how the industry provides both end-of-life financial protection and living benefits, while termination patterns show important trends in how Americans maintain their coverage.

 Death Benefit Distributions